amdev9/dapp-browser/docs/README.md

 # array.dapp.subscribe
 The `array.dapp.subscribe` function lets you subscribe to specific events your dapp depends on.
+All components classes under the hood use `dapp.subscribe` with certain subscription type.

 ```
 array.dapp.subscribe(type [, options] [, callback]);